v3ndotacos/v3ndotacos/README.md

 printf("hi%c%c%c%c%c", i, i, i, i, i);
 ```

-> "uninsteresting quote everyone puts in their bio or smth"
+> "uninteresting quote everyone puts in their bio or smth"
 > by me

 uhhh nothing else to say.
 Nice to meet you.